astronomer/airflow-guides/github-to-redshift.md

 `git clone https://github.com/airflow-plugins/github_plugin.git`

-This will allow us to use the Github hook to establish a connection to GA and extract data into a file.
+This will allow us to use the Github hook to establish a connection to Github and extract data into a file.
 We will also be able to use the appropriate operators to transfer the Github data to S3 and then from S3 to Redshift.

 ### Step 7